This post may contain affiliate links. Read my disclaimer policy.

 Pfeffernüsse cookies are little round Lebkuchen cookies covered in peppermint glaze.
 These cookies are super popular in Germany at the holidays.
 If you have an Aldi or World Market near you, pick up a bag of Pfeffernüsse and give them a try!

 I love Spekulatius cookies!
 These crunchy little cookies have a Spekulatius spice blend in them that make them taste like Christmas.
-You can make your own spice blend (click here for my super easy recipe) that you can use when making your own Spekulatius cookies or you can pick up a bag of Spekulatius at Aldi or World Market.
+You can make your own spice blend that you can use when making your own Spekulatius cookies or you can pick up a bag of Spekulatius at Aldi or World Market.
 You can often find two variations on Spekulatius cookies – almond and butter.
 My favorite is the almond version!